INM-6/python-odmltables/doc/install.rst

 Prerequisites / Installation
 ****************************

-odML-tables is a pure Python package so that it should be easy to install on any system.
+odMLtables is a pure Python package so that it should be easy to install on any system.

 Dependencies